Starsailor (band): All This Life (2017–present)

 In 2017, the band released "Listen To Your Heart", their first release in almost two years.
 Their fifth album, All This Life, was released on 1 September 2017 through the band's new record label, Cooking Vinyl.
 Flick of the Finger gave the album an overwhelmingly positive 5 star review, with the publication praising the song "Sunday Best", saying that 'the album is best summarised by this one melancholic and emotional track.'
 The album entered the UK album chart at No. 23.

 In December 2021, the band were to release an expanded 20th anniversary edition of their album Love Is Here, as well as going out on tour to support it.
 The release was delayed until January 2022 due to pressing delays of the vinyl edition.
-Due to a partial cancelation due to COVID-19, the band were eventually able to complete their delayed tour in September 2022, and gave a live debut to a new song recorded earlier in the year entitled "Heavyweight".
+Due to a partial cancelation due to the COVID-19 pandemic, the band were eventually able to complete their delayed tour in September 2022, and gave a live debut to a new song recorded earlier in the year entitled "Heavyweight".

 October 2023 saw the band announce details of their sixth studio album, entitled Where The Wild Things Grow, with a release date of March 2024.
 A video for the title track was also released at the same time.
 In November 2023, Starsailor released a 20th anniversary of their album Silence Is Easy alongside a tour to promote the re-issue.
 Where The Wild Things Grow was released on 22 March 2024, charting at No. 25.